kachick/wait-other-jobs/README.md

 | `skip-same-workflow`                | Skip jobs defined in the same workflow which using this action | `bool`   | `false`               |                                          |
 | `dry-run`                           | Avoid requests for tests                                       | `bool`   | `false`               |                                          |

-## Outputs

-(Since v3.4.0)

-For now, this action outputs used resources only into `GITHUB_OUTPUT` in debug mode.

-- checks
-- pr-context
-- report

 ## Required GITHUB_TOKEN permissions

 In public repositories, they are satisfied by default